 Looking to take a trip to Las Vegas and can’t stand the thought of leaving your dog behind?
 While Vegas isn’t recognized as a “pet-friendly” destination per se, there are a number of hotels on the Strip that allow dogs.

 Dog-friendly hotels in Las Vegas typically offer an on-leash pet relief area, in addition to a welcome package with disposable waste bags, treats, etc. Pets are limited to walking the main concourses at a casino/hotel property and can’t hang out in the gaming, entertainment, or restaurant areas (unless a service dog).

 Hotels on the Strip that allow dogs commonly charge an additional pet stay fee or require you to book a specific room type.
 Those rooms tend to be more expensive than your typical human-only room for obvious reasons.

-Related: Let us help you find the loosest slots in Vegas – Leveraging data from the Nevada Gaming Commission.
+Related: Let me help you find the loosest slots in Vegas – Leveraging data from the Nevada Gaming Commission.

 Caesars Entertainment’s Dog-Friendly Policy Explained

-An additional pet stay fee of $100 per night will be charged at:
+An additional refundable pet stay deposit of $100 per night will be charged at:

 - Caesars Palace